mjwtom/swift/README-DEDUPE.md

 The different is that the lazy method buffers the fingerprints instead of looking up them on disk immediately.
 For more information, please look the lazy deduplication paper.

+## Rsyslog
+In the template, the system is configured to send log information to the rsyslog via the UDP soccket.
+So in the rsyslog configuration file, we need to open the port for it.

+The deduplication engine records the deduplciation information into the log.
+For every container it record all the information once.
+It is configurable.

+## Bugs I made
+Remember to start the memcached server before start the cluster.